Best Ways to Clean Different Tile Floors

 1. Remove loose debris first.
 Regularly vacuuming or sweeping your tile floors will prevent it from getting dull too soon.
 While these types of tiles are resilient to dirt, grit, and sand can damage the surface that may cause dullness if not cleaned every day.

 2. Use the right floor mop along with your favorite mild solution.
 A combination of mild detergent and clean water will do as well.
 Instead of using a sponge mop, use rags or chamois-type mops.
-Sponge materials tend to push dirty water deep into the grout lines, which make them very hard to clean.
-Furthermore, make sure to replace your water with a clean one often as dirty water will result in a cloudy floor.
+Sponge materials tend to push dirty water deep into the grout lines, which makes them very hard to clean.
+Furthermore, make sure to replace your water with a clean one often, as dirty water will result in a cloudy floor.

 4. Be on the lookout for soap residue.
-If your floor is still hazy even after cleaning, you may be dealing with soap residue.
-You can remove the it with all-purpose cleaner paired with a non-abrasive rag.
+If your floor is still hazy after cleaning, you may be dealing with soap residue.
+You can remove it with an all-purpose cleaner paired with a non-abrasive rag.
 You can also use a homemade cleaner by mixing a type of mild acid, such as lemon or line juice, with water.

 5. Do not let your ceramic or porcelain tiles air dry.
 Letting the water sit on the surface will form ugly water spots.
-Use a lint-free cloth right after cleaning will prevent any residue from forming.
+Using a lint-free cloth right after cleaning will prevent any residue from forming.

 Stone Tiles

-Stone tiles like marble, granite, or slate can be a bit complicated to clean as typical cleaning solutions can damage these types of surfaces.
+Stone tiles like marble, granite, or slate can be a bit complicated to clean, as typical cleaning solutions can damage these types of surfaces.
 However, you can use cleaning solutions specifically made for such tiles.
-Here are a few things to keep in mind when cleaning specific tiles:
+Here are a few things to keep in mind when cleaning specific tiles.

 Other Types of Tiles